Nyabsi/blog/blogs/pico-4-ultra-review.md

 #### Microphone

-The Pico 4 Ultra has dual micrphone array positioned right on top of your mouth for a clear sound of your voice.
+The Pico 4 Ultra has dual microhone array positioned right on top of your mouth for a clear sound of your voice.

 <!-- a microphone test here -->